Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Theory related setup

-In the analytical form the first renormalization-scheme independent LO coefficient $\beta_0$ was obtained in the same time in the works of Refs.\cite{Gross:1973id,Politzer:1973fx} .
-Its discovered positive value served the cornerstone for understanding that QCD obeys the property of asymptotic freedom.
-Within gauge-invariant schemes the second NLO coefficient $\beta_1$ is also scheme-independent and was also simultaneously calculated in two works of Refs.\cite{Jones:1974mm,Caswell:1974gg}.
-It was confirmed later on in Ref.\cite{Egorian:1978zx} during the analytical calculations of the in general scheme-dependent $\beta_2$ coefficient, completed in Ref.\cite{Tarasov:1980au}.
-The result of Ref.\cite{Tarasov:1980au} was confirmed later on in the work of Ref.\cite{Larin:1993tp}.
-It is important for getting self-consistent information of the energy-dependence of the NNLO approximation of $\alpha_s$ .
-The next N$^3$LO term was analytically evaluated in the work of Ref.\cite{vanRitbergen:1997va} and confirmed seven years later in Ref.\cite{Czakon:2004bu}.
+In the analytical form, the first renormalization-scheme independent LO coefficient $\beta_0$ was obtained at the same time in the works \cite{Gross:1973id,Politzer:1973fx} .
+Its discovered positive value served as a the cornerstone for understanding that QCD obeys the property of asymptotic freedom.
+Within gauge-invariant schemes, the second NLO coefficient $\beta_1$ is also scheme-independent and was also simultaneously calculated in two works \cite{Jones:1974mm,Caswell:1974gg}.
+It was confirmed later on in Ref.\cite{Egorian:1978zx} during analytical calculations of the in generally scheme-dependent $\beta_2$ coefficient completed in Ref.\cite{Tarasov:1980au}.
+The result of Ref.\cite{Tarasov:1980au} was confirmed later on in Ref.\cite{Larin:1993tp}.
+It is important for getting self-consistent information on the energy-dependence of the NNLO approximation of $\alpha_s$ .
+The next N$^3$LO term was analytically evaluated in Ref.\cite{vanRitbergen:1997va} and confirmed seven years later in Ref.\cite{Czakon:2004bu}.
 The fifth $\beta_4$-coefficient was calculated in Ref.\cite{Baikov:2016tgj } and was confirmed in Refs.\cite{Herzog:2017ohr,Luthe:2017ttg}.
-In our $e^+e^-$ to hadrons related consideration it will become important in the process of taking into account of the estimated N$^3$LO $\alpha_s^5$-contribution to R ratio.
+In our $e^+e^-$ to hadrons related consideration, it will become important in the process of taking into account of the estimated N$^3$LO $\alpha_s^5$-contribution to the R ratio.

-We will consider the QCD coupling constant evolution in the time-like domain after the redefinition of $\alpha_s(Q^2)$ to the Minkowski time-like region.
-This redefinition will be made by changing $1/L_Q$ to $1/L_s=1/ln(s/\Lambda_{\overline{MS}}^{(f=3)2})$ in Eqs.(\ref{NLO})-(\ref{N4LO}) above.
-In general, this shift is leading to the appearance in the time-like domain of the additional $\pi^2$-terms , which arise in the time-like version of the QCD coupling constant expression as the result of the following analytical continuation procedure : $1/L_Q^{2n}\rightarrow1/( L_s \pm i\pi)^{2n}$.
-These effects were considered previously in Refs. \cite{Krasnikov:1982fx,Radyushkin:1982kg,Pennington:1983rz} and were analyzed within the context of QED in the most recent work of Ref.\cite{Bjorken:1989xw}.
+We will consider the QCD coupling constant evolution in the time-like domain after the redefinition of $\alpha_s(Q^2)$ to the Minkowski time-like region and redefining perturbation theory expansion in powers of $\alpha_s(s)$ to the expansion in powers of $1/L_s=1/ln(s/\Lambda_{\overline{MS}}^{(f=3)2})$ -function.
+This redefinition will be made by changing $1/L_Q$ to $1/L_s$ in Eqs.(\ref{NLO})-(\ref{N4LO}) above.
+In general, this shift leads to the appearance of additional $\pi^2$-terms in the time-like domain.
+They arise from the theoretical expression of the time-like version of the QCD coupling constant as the result of using the following analytical continuation procedure : $1/L_Q^{2n}\rightarrow1/( L_s \pm i\pi)^{2n}$.
+These effects were considered previously in Refs. \cite{Krasnikov:1982fx,Radyushkin:1982kg,Pennington:1983rz} and were analyzed within the context of QED in the most recent work of Ref.\cite{Krasnikov:2026cxw}.